Lijun21/FileMaker-42-game/README.md

 # FileMaker-42-TicTacToe
-Fetch data from 42 api, and post to FileMaker server, use it for FileMaker17 game app - Tic Tac Toe

 ## Overview
 This is a project completed for a challege for FileMaker internship.
 API data manipulation written in Node.js and express with modern syntax Promise, acync, await.
 Tic Tac Toe game built in FileMaker 17.